vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 Specifically, OAM functions provide the means to identify and isolate faults, measure and report of performance (see section 4.2, {{?RFC6632}}.
 For example, {{!RFC5860}} defines the three main areas involved in OAM:

-* Fault management, which allows network operators to quickly identify and isolate faults in the network.
+* Fault management, which allows network operators quickly identify and isolate faults in the network.
 Examples of these mechanisms for fault detection and isolation are: continuity check, link trace, and loopback.
 + Performance management enables monitoring network performance and diagnosing performance issues (i.e., degradation).
 Some of the measurements such as frame delay measurement, frame delay variation measurement, and frame loss measurement.
 - Security management defines mechanisms to protect OAM communications from unauthorized access and tampering.